Written by:

 The AOC C27G2Z is a curved 27-inch Full HD display with a rapid 0.5ms response time for smooth visuals and a 240Hz refresh rate for great motion clarity.
 The display has a curvature of about 1500R, creating an immersive gaming experience.
 It has a decent port selection, including one DisplayPort 1.2, two HDMI 2.0, and an audio line-out for private listening.
 However, its lack of support for HDR content may drive some away.
 But, if you’re more concerned about motion clarity, then have a look at this highly-rated 240hz gaming monitor.

 The display also comes with FreeSync Premium Technology to eliminate screen tearing and a stand that is height, tilt and swivel adjustable to tailor it to a user’s preferred viewing angle.
 Marathon gamers will also appreciate that this best FreeSync monitor has Flicker-Free and Low Blue Light technology to prevent eye irritation during long gaming hours.
 It’s a useful feature you can also find on some of the best computer monitors for work to reduce fatigue.
 Its contrast is also good enough to allow for good visibility in dark scenes.
-This is a feature you’ll also find on some of the leading 23-inch monitors.
+This is a feature you’ll also find on some of the best 24-inch monitors.

 Award: HONORABLE MENTION